MissyRatty/Design-Patterns-Code-Samples/GOFDesignPatterns/Structural/ReadMe.txt

 When Do I need the Adapter Pattern ?
-- When you want allow two (2) incompatible interfaces to work together.
+- When you want two (2) incompatible interfaces to work together.

 Good Thing: